affect-based-control/synthetic-emotion-controller/README.md

 Episodes are kept to the minimum temporal size of a single step.
 This choice is intertwined with the innate policy-to-action assumption: with single-step episodes, an agent can learn *when* to activate a flee policy, but not *where* fleeing should lead.
 The latter would require persistence across multiple steps plus subsequent credit assignment.

-### Selective Episode Storage
+### Separation Witness: Selective Episode Storage

 Episodes are only stored for highly successful or unsuccessful outcomes (|succ*| > threshold).
 This prevents memory from being swamped by neutral episodes that would dilute the signal from significant experiences.

+### Flocking: Coherence Measurement

+The coherence category measures agent-to-neighbor heading mismatch directly: $c_{\text{coherence}} = (1 + \cos\Delta)/2$ where $\Delta$ is the angular difference between the agent's heading and the mean neighbor heading.
+This ensures that an agent pointing the "wrong way" relative to its neighbors feels appropriately "out of sync," even if the neighbors themselves are well-aligned.

-### Heading Persistence
+### Flocking: Heading Persistence

 Both examples include optional heading persistence (smoothing/inertia) that prefers smooth movement trajectories.
 This is mechanical (like physical momentum), not memory-based, and does not constitute autobiographical temporal binding.

-### k-NN Safety for Any K
+### Separation Witness: k-NN Safety for Any K

-While the implementation uses K=1 for simplicity and alignment with the formal Q1 argument, the k-NN formulation in Steps 6-8 of the algorithm remains safe for any K: weighted averaging of affect and hints does not create cross-episode summaries or violate the exclusion criteria E1-E4.
+While the implementation uses K=1 to ensure full compliance with the Q1 argument of the main text, the k-NN formulation in Steps 6-8 of the algorithm would remain R1-R4 compliant for any K even if performed inside the controller: weighted averaging of affect and hints of similar episodes (with $\mathbf{c}_i \approx \mathbf{c}_j$) does not create cross-episode summaries.

 ## Citation